 In general, an SSI recipient's income from sources other than SSI is counted against the SSI payment amount.
 Some income, however, is excluded from being counted.
-The federal program excludes \$20 per month of earned or unearned income and \$65 per month of earned income plus one-half of the remaining earnings.
-Some types of income are entirely excluded, such as certain home energy and support and maintenance assistance, food stamps, most federally funded housing assistance, state assistance based on need, one-third of child support payments, and income received infrequently or irregularly.
+The federal program excludes \$20 per month of earned or unearned income; in addition, \$65 per month of earned income plus one-half of the remaining earnings is excluded.
+Some types of income are entirely excluded, such as certain home energy and support and maintenance assistance, food stamps, most federally funded housing assistance, state assistance based on need, one-third of child support